-Renters insurance – Renters insurance with pet liability coverage can protect you from being personally liable for accidents and damages or personal injury caused by your pets.
+Renters insurance – Renters insurance is not the same as pet insurance.
+Renters insurance with pet liability coverage protects you from being personally liable for damages or personal injury caused by your pet.

 How can renters insurance protect you and your pet?

-A renters insurance policy pays for damages to your rented home and other people and their possessions when you or your pet are at fault.
-It also pays medical expenses when a guest is injured in your home, and it pays for extra living expenses if you can’t live in your home after a fire, flood, storm or other disaster.
-Some policies include liability coverage for injury and damages caused by you or your pet to other people outside your home.
+Renters insurance pays for damages to your rental home and to other people and their possessions if you, your pet or a family member causes injury or damages.
+It also pays medical expenses when a guest is injured in your home and extra living expenses if your home becomes uninhabitable after a fire, flood, storm or other disaster.

 What won’t renters insurance cover for pets?